privatenumber/esbuild-loader/README.md

 ### Bring your own esbuild (Advanced)

 esbuild-loader comes with a version of esbuild it has been tested to work with.
-However, [esbuild has a frequent release cadence](https://github.com/evanw/esbuild/releases), and while we try to keep up with the important releases, it can easily go out of date.
+However, [esbuild has a frequent release cadence](https://github.com/evanw/esbuild/releases), and while we try to keep up with the important releases, it can get outdated.

-Use the `implementation` option in the loader or the minify plugin to pass in your own version of esbuild (eg. a newer one).
+To work around this, you can use the `implementation` option in the loader or the plugin to pass in your own version of esbuild (eg. a newer one).

 ⚠️ esbuild is not stable yet and can have dramatic differences across releases.
 Using a different version of esbuild is not guaranteed to work.